Old Yishuv: Revival

-In 1492 and again in 1498, when the Sephardic Jews were expelled from Spain and Portugal respectively, some took it as a call from heaven to migrate to Eretz Yisrael, which later changed hands between Mamluks and Ottomans.
-Don Joseph Nasi, with the financial backing and influence of his aunt, Doña Gracia Mendes, succeeded in resettling Tiberias and Safed in 1561 with Sephardic Jews, many of them former Anusim.
+From 1360, when Louis I of Hungary had issued a decree of expulsion, Jewish people had sought refuge in the Ottoman Empire.
+In 1492 and again in 1498, when the Sephardic Jews were expelled from Spain and Portugal respectively, refugees migrated to the Land of Israel, which changed hands from Mamluks to Ottomans after the second Ottoman–Mamluk war, and Ottoman tolerance was seen as an alternative to Christian persecution.
+Joseph Nasi, with the financial backing and influence of his aunt, Gracia Mendes Nasi, succeeded in resettling Tiberias and Safed in 1561 with Sephardic Jews, many of them former Anusim.

-By the late 16th century, Safed had become a center of Kabbalah, inhabited by important rabbis and scholars.
+From the mid-16th century, Safed had become the most influential center of Jewish mysticism and traditional halakha, inhabited by important rabbis and scholars.
 Among them were Rabbis Yakov bi Rav, Moses ben Jacob Cordovero, Yosef Karo, Abraham ben Eliezer Halevi and Isaac Luria.
 At this time there was a small community in Jerusalem headed by Rabbi Levi ibn Haviv also known as the Mahralbach.
 In 1620 Rabbi Yeshaye Horowitz, the Shelah Hakadosh, arrived from Prague.

-Galilee, which had become the most important Jewish center, didn't last.
-By the early 17th century, the Ma'an Druzes initiated a power struggle, which led to serious instability in Mount Lebanon and the Galilee, eroding the Jewish communities.
-Economic shifts also led to negative demographic movement, and the Galilee Jewish population greatly declined.

-Finally, in 1660, the cities of Tiberias and Safed were laid in ruins by the Druze warlords, and the remaining Jews fled as far as Jerusalem.
-Though Jews returned to Safed in 1662, it became a majority Muslim center of the Ottoman Sanjak of Safed.
+By the early 17th century, the Ma'an Druzes initiated a power struggle, which led to instability in Mount Lebanon and the Galilee, eroding the Jewish communities.
+Economic shifts also led to negative demographic movement, and the Galilean Jewish population greatly declined.
+In 1660 Tiberias and Safed were laid in ruins by Ottoman-aligned Druze warlords during the Druze power struggle of 1658–1667, and the remaining Jews fled as far as Jerusalem.
+Though Jews returned to Safed in 1662, it became a majority-Muslim center of the Ottoman Safed Sanjak.

-Rabbi Yehuda he-Hasid
+Judah HeHasid

-In 1700, a group of over 1,500 Ashkenazi Jews made aliyah and settled in Jerusalem.
-At that time, the Jewish population of the Old City was primarily Sephardi: 200 Ashkenazi Jews compared with a Sephardi community of 1,000.
-These Ashkenazi immigrants heeded the call of Rabbi Yehuda he-Hasid, a Maggid of Shedlitz, Poland who went from town to town advocating a return to Eretz Yisrael to redeem its soil.
+In 1700, Judah HeHasid, a maggid of Shedlitz, Polish–Lithuanian Commonwealth made aliyah and settled in Jerusalem.
+A group of over 1,500 Ashkenazi Jews came with him, although some sources claim only 300 actually arrived.
+At that time, the Jewish population of the Old City of Jerusalem was primarily Sephardic: 200 Ashkenazi Jews compared with a Sephardi community of 1,000.
+The Ashkenazi immigrants heeded the call of HeHasid, who went from town to town advocating a return to the Land of Israel to redeem its soil.
 Almost a third of the group died of hardship and illness during the long journey.
 Upon their arrival in the Holy Land, they immediately went to Jerusalem.

-Within days, their leader, Rabbi Yehuda he-Hasid, died.
-They borrowed money from local Arabs for the construction of a synagogue but soon ran out of funds and borrowed more money at very high rates of interest [disputed].
+Within days, HeHasid died.
+The survivors borrowed money from local Arabs for the rebuilding of the Hurva Synagogue but soon ran out of funds and borrowed more money at very high rates of interest.
 In 1720, when they were unable to repay their debts, Arab creditors broke into the synagogue, set it on fire, and destroyed their homes.
 The Jews fled the city and over the next century, any Jew dressed in Ashkenazi garb was a target of attack.
-Some of the Ashkenazi Jews who remained began to dress like Sephardi Jews.
-One known example is Rabbi Abraham Gershon of Kitov.
+Some of the Ashkenazi Jews who remained began to dress like Sephardic Jews.
+One known example is Abraham Gershon of Kitov.